themejuice/graft/README.md

 * Let us know!
 Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that you think we should know.

-## Development
+## Contributing/Development
-During development, change the Vagrant box to `ubuntu/trusty64`,
+If you decide to take part in Graft's development, change the Vagrant box to `ubuntu/trusty64`,

 ```ruby
 Vagrant.configure "2" do |config|